 Jump into the Pool

 Many people become more sedentary as they age because the effects of injuries and impact have made working out a painful prospect.
 That's why swimming is a great workout.
 The fact that it's low impact is just one reason: It also builds endurance.
 One study of men and women who engaged in swim training for 12 weeks showed that their maximum oxygen consumption improved by 10 percent, and stroke volume (the amount of blood pumped with each heartbeat, which indicates the organ's strength) improved as much as 18 percent.

 If you've gained girth after 40, it may be a sign that your liver isn't functioning optimally.
 Avoiding toxins will help it work more efficiently—and slim your middle.
 Cut down on sugar, artificial sweeteners, and trans fatty acids.
 Re-evaluate your need for over-the-counter pain relievers and limit your alcohol consumption to just two servings (preferably of red wine) a couple of times a week.

 We know that can be tricky with a demanding job plus family commitments.
 But if you can extend the amount of time you spend in the sack, you'll enjoy one of the most blissful ways to keep your metabolism revved all day long.
 Aim to get between 7 and 9 hours' sleep.

 Much of retaining muscle mass is dependent on exercise.
-Part is down to protein intake.
-Eat more lean meats, fish and Greek yogurt, and you’ll put the brakes on the deterioration of your fat-burning engines.
+Part of it is down to protein intake.
+Eat more lean meats, fish, and Greek yogurt, and you'll put the brakes on the deterioration of your fat-burning engines.